Itys: Standard tale

+Other versions

 Pausanias on the other hand writes that Tereus was so remorseful for his actions against Philomela and Itys's fate at the hands of the women (the nature of which is not described in clear detail) that he killed himself.
 Eustathius's version of the story has the sisters reversed, so that Philomela married Tereus and became the mother of Itys.